calvinalkan/better-wordpress-hooks/README.md

 }
 ```

-3. Wire the Event and Listener. ( The wiring should be done in a seperate, plain php file )
+3. Wire the Event and Listener. ( The wiring should be done in a separate, plain PHP file )

 ```php
 require __DIR__ . '/vendor/autoload.php';